Funding Awards

 $724,766.00

-To expand access to MAT by increasing the workforce with individuals with lived experiences to
+To expand access to MAT by increasing the workforce with individuals with lived experiences to serve as substance use navigators in Alameda and Contra Costa counties.

 Homeless Health Care Los Angeles